Telephone Triage

 A universal guideline serves several functions as a:

-- Contingency (fall-back) guideline, when no guideline seems to apply
+- Contingency (fallback) guideline, when no guideline seems to apply

 - Preemptive (go-to) guideline prior to selecting a specific guideline